Clearing Your Criminal Record Through Missouri Expungement

-Evidence Required for Expungement Missouri
+Evidence Required for Expungement in Missouri

-An appropriate amount of time has elapsed since the time the person completed the sentence of imprisonment and the period of probation or parole.
+- An appropriate amount of time has elapsed since the time the person completed the sentence of imprisonment and the period of probation or parole.

-Restitution paid if ordered in the underlying case
+- Restitution paid if ordered in the underlying case

-Circumstances & behavior of petitioner warrant expungement.
+- Circumstances & behavior of the petitioner warrant expungement

-Expungement is consistent with “public welfare”.
+- The expunged record is consistent with “public welfare.”

-If Expungement Petition Is Granted
+What If Petition For Expungement Is Granted?

 The Missouri Central repository sends the expunge order to the FBI.
 All rights are restored with some exceptions that you will need to discuss with your attorney.

-If Expungement Petition Is Denied
+What If Expungement Petition Is Denied?

 Where to File?